hashpage/engine/README.md

-# PageBout Engine
+# HashPage Engine

-PageBout is going to be ultimate system for social homepages ... or just my javascript masturbation.
+HashPage is going to be ultimate system for social homepages ... or just my javascript masturbation.

 # License